-Parameters Existing Guideline Source General Observations Location Septic tanks are recommended only for individual homes, small communities and institutions whose contributory population size doesn't exceed 300 A sub soil dispersion system shall not be closer than 18 meters from any source of CPHEEO Manual NBC, Part 3: Development While all existing guidelines state that the location of septic tank should be given drinking water, such as well, to mitigate the possibility of bacterial pollution of water supply Control Rules and General Building Requirements due consideration, in reality, the location of the septic tanks is Septic tank should be located at a place open to sky, as far away as possible from the exterior of the wall of building and should not be located in swampy areas or areas prone to flooding IS 2470, Part-1 practically based on the land availability within the household Vicinity Design and Construction Septic Tank should have minimum width of 750mm, depth of 1 meter below water level and a minimum water capacity of 1 cubic meter.
+Parameters Existing Guideline Source General Observations Septic tanks are recommended only for individual homes, small communities and institutions whose contributory population size doesn't exceed 300 CPHEEO Manual While all existing guidelines state that Location A sub soil dispersion system shall not be closer than 18 meters from any source of drinking water, such as well, to mitigate the possibility of bacterial pollution of water supply Septic tank should be located at a place NBC, Part 3: Development Control Rules and General Building Requirements the location of s tank should be a due consideration reality, the location the septic tank practically based the land availa open to sky, as far away as possible from the exterior of the wall of building and should not be located in swampy areas or areas prone to flooding IS 2470, Part-1 within the household Vicinity Septic Tank should have minimum width of 750mm, depth of 1 meter below water level and a minimum water capacity of 1 cubic meter.
 The length of the tank shall be 2 to 4 times the width.
 The minimum nominal diameter of the pipe shall be 100 mm.
-Further at junctions of pipes in manholes, direction of flow from a branch connection shall not make an angle exceeding 45 degrees with the direction of flow in main pipe NBC, Part 3: Development Control Rules and General Building Requirement, Local masons unaware of the existing design/construction guidelines for Every septic tank shall be provided with a ventilation pipe of at least 50mm diameter.
-IS 2470, Part 1 construction of septic tanks.
-The criterion governing the design and construction The liquid depth should be 1-2 m and the length to depth ratio should be 2-3 to 1.
+Further at junctions of pipes in manholes, direction of flow from a branch connection shall not make an angle exceeding 45 degrees with the direction of flow in main pipe NBC, Part 3: Development Control Rules and General Building Requirement, Local masons unaware of the existing design/construction guidelines for construction of septic Design and Construction Every septic tank shall be provided with a ventilation pipe of at least 50mm diameter.
+IS 2470, Part 1 tanks.
+The criterion governing the design The liquid depth should be 1-2 m and the length to depth ratio should be 2-3 to 1.
 The liquid depth of the septic tank should be calculated depending on the cleaning interval of the septic tank (For detail length, breadth and liquid depth for various number of users please refer the Manual) A provision of 300 mm should be made for free board.
-When served for a population above 100, the septic tank may be divided into independent parallel CPHEEO, IS 2470, Part 1 broadly in the land availability and the funds available with the owner / property builders.
+When served for a population above 100, the septic tank may be divided into independent parallel CPHEEO, IS 2470, Part 1 and construction broadly in the land availability and the funds available with the owner / property builders.